BonaFideBOSS/Python-Programs/README.md

 </h2>
 <h4>Python console programs.</h4>

-Download python 3.3+ to run these programs.
+Download latest python to run these programs.
 <br/>
 Link: https://www.python.org/downloads/

-Or use an online compiler.
+Or use an online compiler (this may not always work).
 <br/>
 Link: https://www.programiz.com/python-programming/online-compiler/